My notes of Arch Linux installation

 Swap

-Swap is needed for an healthy system and other features such as hibernate.
+Swap is important for an healthy system and other features such as hibernate.
 The size of the swap should be at least be equal or larger than the physical memory size (e.g. 10% to 20% more).
 If there is a plan to upgrade the physical memory later, a bigger swap size should be chosen ahead of time, or just do everything from scratch.
+Swap has no actual file system, it's raw addressable memory.

 # swapsize. e.g. RAM is 16GiB + ~ %10 = ~18GiB